 LifeRing Secular Recovery is an international network of people in recovery from alcohol and other drugs.
 The group uses peer support to promote personal growth and lead individuals in recovery as they develop personalized strategies for maintaining sobriety.

 Alcoholism is a family disease.
 Its impact isn’t limited to one person.
 Friends, family members and others close to the alcoholic often experience side effects of the person’s symptoms.
-Numerous groups help people cope with someone else’s alcoholism and provide guidance for supporting and loving someone with the disease.
+Numerous groups help people cope with someone else’s alcohol abuse issues and provide guidance for supporting and loving someone with the disease.

 Al-Anon is a support group for friends and family members affected by problem drinkers.
 At Al-Anon meetings, participants share how someone else’s alcohol abuse has affected them.
-By listening to others, participants learn how to cope with someone else’s problematic drinking.
+The community resource helps participants learn how to cope with someone else’s problematic drinking.

 Alateen is a support group for adolescents and young adults affected by a family member’s alcoholism.
 At Alateen meetings, youth learn from the experiences of their peers and find support from people their age.